 We as a society are reluctant to look beyond our assumptions of humanity and acknowledge the inhumanity of which we are capable.
 The tremendous violation of human rights that these experiments represent demands some form of restitution.
 Survivors of CIA and military mind-control experiments are entitled to both civil and criminal remedies.
 They deserve a public apology for what was done to them; their experiences must become an acknowledged part of the history of this country.
 It is our responsibility, as members of the society that permitted these experiments to take place, to insure that these survivors’ needs are met.

 dissociation on a grand scale

-In spite of irrefutable, documented evidence of government sponsored mind control experimentation, survivors and their allies have had to fight against a tide of suppression and denial for decades, as have victims of organized criminal abuse in general.
-And, as noted previously, in spite of ample evidence of the dissociative after-effects of psychological trauma, conditions like DID are still widely denied even by health care professionals.
-How can something as fundamental as the way the human mind responds to overwhelming stress be kept secret from modern society?
+In spite of irrefutable, documented evidence of government-sponsored mind control experimentation, survivors and their allies have had to fight against a tide of suppression and denial for decades, as have victims of organized criminal abuse in general.
+And, as noted previously, in spite of ample evidence of the dissociative after-effects of psychological trauma, conditions like DIR are still widely denied even by health care professionals.
+How can something as fundamental as the way in which the human mind responds to overwhelming stress be kept secret from modern society?

 Dr. Michael Salter, lecturer in criminology at the University of Western Sydney, addresses this phenomenon in his groundbreaking paper “Through a Glass, Darkly: Representation and Power in Research on Organized Abuse“: